marketempower/axiomtheme.com/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a6e4ff96-33db-414c-8d77-01114da330a2/deploy-status)](https://app.netlify.com/sites/axiomtheme/deploys)

-# Axiom - .com Website
+# Axiom - Main Website

-Main .com website for the Axiom Hugo Theme.
+Main website for the Axiom Hugo Theme.

-Navigate to the homepage to learn how to get started with Axiom in your project.
+Navigate to the [homepage](https://www.axiomtheme.com/) to learn how to get started with Axiom in your Hugo project.

 # License